Get Answers to all your Questions

 infoexpert21

 A field is in the shape of a trapezium having parallel sides 90 m and 30 m.
 These sides meet the third side at right angles.
 The length of the fourth side is 100 m.
-If it costs Rs 4 to plough 1m^{2} of the field, find the total cost of ploughing the field.
+If it costs Rs 4 to plough $1 \mathrm{~m}^2$ of the field, find the total cost of ploughing the field.

-Given, ABCD is trapezium having parallel side AB = 90 m, CD = 30 m
+Given, ABCD is trapezium having parallel side $AB = 90 m$, $CD = 30 m$

-So, in right triangle \DeltaAED
+So, in the right triangle $\triangle \mathrm{AED}$

 Taking square root on both sides